terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

     termination of the instance.
 Defaults to false.
 Changing this creates a new server.

+* `device_type` - (Optional) The low-level device type that will be used.
+Most common thing is to leave this empty.
+Changing this creates a new server.

+* `disk_bus` - (Optional) The low-level disk bus that will be used.
+Most common thing is to leave this empty.
+Changing this creates a new server.

 The `scheduler_hints` block supports:

 * `group` - (Optional) A UUID of a Server Group.
 The instance will be placed